 - Walking distance to most locations

-This hotel has a vibrant and colorful classic facade with modern decor and absolute luxury and comfort for your weekend in Lisbon.
+This hotel has a vibrant and colourful classic facade with modern decor and absolute luxury and comfort for your weekend in Lisbon.
 Featuring a restaurant and a bar and boasting a prime location in Lisbon!

 Know How to Get Around in Lisbon